-- The SAT problem asks: - Given a Boolean formula F, such as $F = (x \lor y \lor \neg z) \land (\neg y \lor z) \land (\neg x)$ is it possible to assign True/False to each variable, such that the overall value of F is true ?
+- The SAT problem asks: - Given a Boolean formula F, such as

+$F = (x \lor y \lor \neg z) \land (\neg y \lor z) \land (\neg x)$ is it possible to assign true/false to each variable, such that the value of F is true ?

-Remark: If the answer is YES, F is a satisfiable , and so it is how the name SAT is from
+Remark: If the answer is YES, F is a satisfiable, and so it is how the name SAT comes from

-Other NP-Complete Problems
+Other NP-complete Problems

-- The proofs made by Cook and Levin is a bit complicated, because intuitively they need to show that no problems in NP can be more difficult than SAT - However, since Cook and Levin, many people show that many other problems in NP are shown to be NP-complete - How come many people can think of complicated proofs suddenly ??
+- The proofs made by Cook and Levin is a bit complicated, because intuitively we need to show that no problems in NP can be more difficult than SAT - However, since Cook and Levin, many other problems in NP are shown to be NP-complete - How come people can think of many complicated proofs suddenly ??